 However there’s more to lines in photography composition than just leading lines.
 Getting back to the point above about using contrast, a person placed in a scene against straight lines will stand out, because people are made of curved lines.

 I emphasized the subject by photographing her in front of a row of vertical lines, which contrasts with the curved lines of a human shape

 Converging lines are another highly effective way to use lines for emphasis.
 The converging lines draw the eye into the image, to the point at which the lines converge.

 So, placing a subject at the point of convergence takes your viewer straight to the focal point of the image with no hesitation.

 The converging lines in this covered walkway lead the viewer straight to the subject as I placed her at the point of convergence.
 It’s one of the reasons why I love photographing at this location.

 2. How to use color for photography emphasis

 Using complementary colors in composition is a sure fire way to get a viewer’s attention.
 Plus, warm colors carry greater visual weight than cool colors.
 So, when you place a warm color against a cool color, our eyes go straight to the warm color.

-A pop of color in the absence of much color variety is another way to draw in the viewer using emphasis in photography.
-Likewise the contrasting use of light and dark colors are eye catching for emphasis by contrast.
+A pop of color in the absence of much color variety in a photo is another way to draw in the viewer using emphasis in photography.
+Likewise, the contrasting use of light and dark colors are eye catching for emphasis by contrast.